GeekyGhost/Geeky-Ghost-Writer/README.md

 - `phi` (faster, lighter model)
 - `gemma` (Google's efficient model)

+> **💡 Model Management Tip**: For an easy way to download, manage, and configure your Ollama models, check out [Little Geeky's Learning UI](https://github.com/GeekyGhost/Little-Geeky-s-Learning-UI.git) - a companion tool that provides a user-friendly interface for Ollama model management.

 ### Project Structure

 Generated content is saved in the `book_output` directory with this structure: